 Upon joining the Chez Veterans Center, Lotspeich-Yadao initiated a data-driven approach to better understand and meet the needs of military-connected students by launching two key projects: One exploring intersectionality in the experiences of military-connected students, and another conducting a campus-wide survey to gather comprehensive data on student needs and concerns.
 These initiatives have informed the development of targeted programming and services, enhancing student success and belonging at the university.

-Honorable Mentions – Teams
+2024 Team Honorable Mentions

 Kim Alexander-Brown and Office of Minority Student Affairs